 Hall vs. Roommate Preference

 When submitting a Housing Contract, students will be asked to preference either hall or roommate.
-If your student has a roommate they would like to live with, both students must submit their application with a preference for roommate, they must list one another, and they must select the same four hall preferences in the same order.
+If your student has a roommate they would like to live with, both students must submit their contract with a preference for roommate, they must list one another, and they must select the same hall and room type preferences in the same order.
 Failing to complete any of the aforementioned steps may cause the students not to be placed with one another.

 An overflow room assignment may be thought of as a mid-point between the housing wait list and a regular permanent room assignment.
 Overflow rooms are rooms within the residence halls that are usually used for study lounges or common areas that have been converted to student rooms.
 They are equipped with locking doors, beds, clothes hanging and dresser space, desks, and internet access.
 Some even have kitchens.
 As permanent spaces become available through admissions cancellations, etc., students in overflow rooms are assigned to those spaces in priority number order.
 While it is possible that a few students might remain in a overflow room for a longer period of time, most students initially assigned to a overflow space are reassigned to permanent rooms before hall move-in occurs.
 Assignment to a overflow room does not remove obligation to the Housing Contract.